Princess Cruises Cancellation Policy: Can I Get a Refund?

 To account for the fluidity of the global pandemic, many cruise lines have altered their cancellation policies, allowing passengers to cancel their voyages closer to their sailing dates.
-Through its Cruise With Confidence program, Princess is allowing cruisers booked on sailings departing through April 30, 2021, to back out up to 30 days before sailing.
+Through its Cruise With Confidence program, Princess is allowing cruisers booked on sailings booked by March 2, 2021, and departing through October 31, 2021, to back out up to 30 days before sailing.

 Travelers who haven't yet made their final payments are eligible to receive full refunds to their original form of payment.